Epilobium palustre

 Epilobium palustre is a species of willowherb known by the common name marsh willowherb.
-This plant has a circumboreal distribution, and can be found farther south in mountainous areas.
+This plant has a circumboreal distribution, and can be found further south in mountainous areas.

 Description

 This is a hairy perennial growing spindly stems sometimes exceeding half a meter in height.
-Its stems have widely spaced oval to linear leaves two to seven centimeters long.
+Its stems have spaced oval to linear leaves two to seven centimeters long.
 The stems are tipped with hairy inflorescences of small white or pink flowers.
 The stigma is club-shaped rather than 4-lobed.
 Each flower has four petals which may be quite minute to almost a centimeter long and notched to form two lobes.
 The fruit is a hairy capsule 3 to 9 centimeters long.

+Plants from different habitats exhibit high morphological diversity.

 Distribution

 Locally common in the British Isles.
+Its distribution in Croatia is scattered, expected in all regions far enough from the coast but dependent on endangered wetland habitats.